hassanhajji/Time-Series-Analysis-and-Forecasting/README.md

-# FOREX-Analysis
+# Time-Series-Analysis-and-Forecasting
-Analysis of FOREX market
+Analysis of the supermarket data